mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-FAQ.md

 - Make sure your namespace and folder structure match: ExampleMod.Items.Weapons becomes `\Mod Sources\ExampleMod\Items\Weapons\`

 ### "Sequence contains no matching element" error
 This means your Mod doesn't contain any class extending from Mod.
 If you went through the [Basic Modding Guide](https://github.com/blushiemagic/tModLoader/wiki/Basic-tModLoader-Modding-Guide) you should notice that one of the files has `class MyMod : Mod`.
-Make sure you 1 and only 1 of these classes in your mod.
+Make sure you have 1 and only 1 of these classes in your mod.

 ### "error CS0234: The type or namespace name 'X' does not exist in the namespace 'Y' (are you missing an assembly reference?)"